It's All Right There in

 The assassination of The Rev. Dr. Martin Luther King in April of that year may have been the tipping point for many decision-makers.
 Enough was enough.
 Things simply had to change, not just in certain sectors, but in society as a whole.
 Nowhere was change thought to have potential for more impact than the newly powerful medium of television.
 But change was making headway in all media, even the comics page.

 Dr. King was assassinated on April 4.
-On April 15, Los Angeles schoolteacher Harriet Glickman wrote to "Peanuts" cartoonist Charles M. Schulz suggesting that he should include an African-American character.
+On April 15, Los Angeles schoolteacher Harriet Glickman wrote to "Peanuts" cartoonist Charles M. Schulz and suggested that he should include an African-American character.

 Schulz, having a lot of the usual concerns about perception and seeming to promote racial tokenism, initially resisted.
 But his mind was changed when he received letters from two African-American fathers saying that they thought adding an African-American character would be a good idea.
 While including an African American to the "Peanuts" gang might seem like a small gesture, maybe even tokenism, the fathers conveyed to Schulz that it was at least something.
 It was a start.